 Benefits of Personal Training Apps

 The benefits of personal training apps include many of the same benefits as in-person training.
-A personal training app can provide you with a level of accountability and motivation that you may not have on your own or even with a gym buddy
+A personal training app can provide you with a level of accountability and motivation that you may not have on your own (or even during a partner workout).

 Additionally, personal training apps provide you with either 100% individualized fitness programming or a selection of programming curated to your specific goals and needs.
 The best personal training apps help you reach your goals in a calculated, efficient way.